krdheeraj/node-express-app/README.md

 ## Installation

-Navigate to the folder where downloaded and do `npm install` followed by `bower install` or the below command.
+Navigate to the folder where it was downloaded and do `npm install` followed by `bower install`.

 ```